 That is a custom-made solution specially designed and implemented for a particular organization.
 The main focus is addressing business-specific needs and personalized approaches via tech solutions.

 What are the advantages of custom-written software?

 Custom software development presents a number of distinctive benefits.
-It helps businesses to improve productivity, efficiency, customer experience.
-The main advantages include:
+It helps businesses to improve productivity, efficiency, and customer experience.
+The main advantages include the following: